gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The joining node contacts the AS, in order to request an Access Token for accessing the join resource(s) hosted by the Group Manager.
 In particular, the Access Token request sent to the /token endpoint specifies the join endpoint(s) of interest at the Group Manager.

 The AS is responsible for authorizing the joining node, accordingly to group join policies enforced on behalf of the Group Manager.
 In case of successful authorization, the AS releases an Access Token bound to a proof-of-possession key associated to the joining node.
+The same Access Token can authorize the joining node to access multiple groups under the same Group Manager.

-Then, the AS provides the joining node with the Access Token.
-Furthermore, the Access Token response indicates how to secure communications with the Group Manager, when accessing the join resource(s) for which the Access Token is valid.
-In particular, the Access Token response MUST specify one of the following alternatives:
+Then, the AS provides the joining node with the Access Token, together with an Access Token response.
+In particular, the Access Token response indicates how to secure communications with the Group Manager, when accessing the join resource(s) for which the Access Token is valid.
+Specifically, the Access Token response MUST specify one of the following alternatives:

 * CoAP over DTLS, i.e. coaps://, indicating to consider the CoAP-DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}}, with asymmetric or symmetric proof-of-possession key (see Sections 3 and 4, respectively).